Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Suddenly hate things I love very much.

-I've got, you just made me think that
+I've got, you just made me think that because when you're grumpy, you want a coffee.

-I've got a love-hate relationship with coffee.
+I've got to love a hate relationship with coffee.

 Yeah.